DevRitesh08/WebDev/CSS/Beginner/Basics_1_.md

 ## 3. **External CSS**

-CSS is written in a separate `.css` file and linked to the HTML file using the `<link>` tag , The link element should be placed within the head of the html .
+CSS is written in a separate `.css` file and linked to the HTML file using the `<link>` tag , The link element should be placed within every page and there too in the head of the html .

 - Advantages: